 ESTA for Travelers with Multiple Passports or Citizenships

-Published: Aug 16, 2019, Updated: Mar 11, 2020 | Tags: ESTA Requirements, USA Visa, Dual Citizen ESTA
+Updated: Aug 24, 2023 | Tags: ESTA Requirements, USA Visa, Dual Citizen ESTA

 Introduction

 Finding U.S. travel authorization requirements can be difficult for travelers holding a single passport.
 How about if you are a dual citizen or have multiple passports?
-This article is intended to provide information to individuals who hold multiple passports and want to learn about visa or ESTA visa waiver requirements when traveling to the United States.
+This article is intended to provide information to individuals who hold multiple passports and want to learn about visa or ESTA requirements when traveling to the United States.

 ESTA for Travelers with Multiple Passports or Citizenships